Music Publishing Software - Music Publishing 101

 There is a respectable number of companies developing truly novel solutions, most notably based on blockchain technologies, but the linking technologies between them and current processes are still missing.
 This is where many of our tools and services come in.
 However, that is a subject for another time.

 Performance, Mechanical, Synchronization

 Basically, there are three economic rights for musical compositions: performing rights, mechanical rights, and synchronization rights.
 The definition of these rights differs greatly between the US and the rest of the world, with some countries, most notably the UK, sitting in between, so this will be a very simplified “global” explanation, omitting all exceptions.

 Performing rights give authors the right to monetize on the public performance of their works, which includes live performances, radio, television, theatre and similar performances.
-This right is generally monetized through collecting organizations.
-In the US, there are specialized ones, called performing rights organizations (PROs).
+This right is generally monetized through collective management organizations (CMOs).
+In the US, there are specialized ones, called performance rights organizations (PROs).

 Mechanical rights royalties derive from sales of carriers of sound, e.g. records and CDs, but also ringtones and on-demand streaming.
 In most countries, the same society, that collects performing rights, collects also mechanical.
-Not in the US, but with Music Modernization Act coming up, things will change significantly in this area, and most differences between the US and the rest of the world will be gone.
+But in many, including the US, they are strictly separated.

 Synchronization rights apply when music is synchronized with some other content, most notably in commercials.
 But it also applies to e.g. YouTube videos using third-party music.
 Historically, they required direct agreements and payments, but new models have recently emerged.

 It must be noted here that YouTube, Spotify and other on-demand music and video services, as well as social networks, are a huge source of revenue for music publishers, but also a huge topic.
 They will be covered at a later point.

 Copyright and Creative